villadora/express-http-proxy/README.md

 Proxy requests and user responses are piped/streamed/chunked by default.

-If you define a response modifier (userResDecorator, userResHeaderDecorator), or need to inspect the response before continuing (maybeSkipToNext), streaming is disabled, and the request and response are buffered.
+Under certain scenarios, streaming is automatically disabled and the request and response are buffered into memory:
+- a `userResDecorator` response modifier is defined
+- a `userResHeaderDecorator` response modifier is defined with greater than 1 argument (ie: `userResHeaderDecorator: function (headers, userReq, userRes, proxyReq, proxyRes)` vs `userResHeaderDecorator: function (headers)`)
+- we need to inspect the response before continuing (`maybeSkipToNext`)

 This can cause performance issues with large payloads.

 ### Promises